 At Harris, Bedrock is done as part of our homework programme and students in years 7-10, are expected to complete two lessons every week.
 As a parent, you also have access to the work your child is doing on Bedrock.
 Using the access code provided by the school, you can access your child’s account to understand their progress.
-You can see the words they are learning each week and can weave them into family conversations to ensure even more language practise.
+You can see the words they are learning each week and can weave them into family conversations to ensure even more language practice.

 Parents, please contact your child’s English teacher if you have not received your access code.
 Also, please support your child’s learning by encouraging them to complete their two Bedrock lessons every week.